Abie Bain: Retirement from boxing and partial filmography

 In Columbia Pictures' 1962 Requiem for a Heavyweight, Anthony Quinn told the press that he modeled his character Mountain Rivera on Bain using the same rough voice and mannerisms.
 Considered one of the better boxing pictures ever made, Bain worked as a technical adviser and had a small role in the movie as well.
 The film was based on the Emmy award-winning teleplay written by Rod Serling which debuted on television in October 1956.
 Serling also did the writing for the 1962 movie.

 In later years, he was associated with actor Robert Wagner.
 He retired to Florida in 1984 and died in Ormond Beach on April 9, 1993.
 He was 86.
-His daughter Riselle Babette Bain was an actress and singer best known for the role of young Miriam in Cecil B. DeMille's 1956, The Ten Commandments.
+His daughter Babette Bain(Born 7 December 1946) was an actress and singer best known for the role of young Miriam in Cecil B. DeMille's 1956, The Ten Commandments when she was 9.5 years old.

 Honors

 Bain was inducted into the New Jersey Boxing Hall of Fame on October 17, 1976.